ZJZAC/awesome-deep-model-IP-protection/README.md

 4. [Watermarking of Deep Recurrent Neural Network Using Adversarial Examples to Protect Intellectual Property](https://www.tandfonline.com/doi/pdf/10.1080/08839514.2021.2008613): speech-to-text RNN model, based on adv example | Rathi, Pulkit and Bhadauria, Saumya and Rathi, Sugandha | rathi2021watermarking | Applied Artificial Intelligence, 2021

+5. [Protecting the Intellectual Property of Speaker Recognition Model by Black-Box Watermarking in the Frequency Domain](https://www.mdpi.com/2073-8994/14/3/619/html): adding a trigger signal in the frequency domain; a new label is assigned | Yumin Wang and Hanzhou Wu | [to do]

 ## <span id="NLP">NLP</span> [[link]](https://blog.csdn.net/weixin_44517291/article/details/115508909)
 ### <span id="Sentence-Classification">`Sentence Classification`</span>